ouspg/CompSec/Lab5_ChipWhisperer/README.md

 This task is based on and theory + example scripts are taken from ChipWhisperer tutorials https://wiki.newae.com/Tutorial_A2_Introduction_to_Glitch_Attacks_(including_Glitch_Explorer) and https://wiki.newae.com/Tutorial_A3_VCC_Glitch_Attacks.
 Those tutorials should not be needed for doing this task, but feel free to read them as supplementary information.

-## Glitching
-(taitaa olla nyt turha)
-In the next section we go over clock glitching and voltage glitching.
-These excercises are build on existing Chipwhisperer tutorials found in For more detailed guide on how to glitch and the concept how ChipWhisperer generates glitches please check them out.
-Unlike the tutorials we generally use scripts to configure the ChipWhisperer.
-We advice that you check what variables are changed when we execute these scripts.

 ## Theory
 A glitching attack is an intentional fault introduced to undermine device security.
 These faults can for example cause instruction skipping,malformed data reads/write backs and instruction decoding errors.